 Yahoo! is currently the only major search engine to offer a paid inclusion program.
 Yahoo!
-Search Submit Express lists sites in all of the Yahoo search properties.
-In addition to a \$49 inclusion fee, they also charge a category-based price-per-click of either 15 or 30 cents.
-Usually, paid inclusion into search engines is not worth it for most sites, largely because most sites will get included for free if they build a few links.
+Search Submit Basic lists sites in all of the Yahoo search properties.
+You don't need to use paid inclusion to get listed in search engines.
+Most useful and original websites will get included in the search indexes for free if they build a few links.